 In this section you will find general information about colon cancer, including basic statistics, disease terminology, screening methods and resources.
 We have also included links to some of the best resources available on the web for information about colon cancer, staging and treatment.
 Break the silence with us and share the information you learn.
 Together we can knock out colon cancer.

-Colorectal cancer, or colon cancer, occurs in the colon or rectum.
+Colorectal cancer occurs in the colon or rectum.
 The colon is part of the large intestine or large bowel.
 The rectum is the passageway that connects the colon to the anus.
-Most colon cancers develop first as polyps, which are abnormal growths inside the colon or rectum that may later become cancerous if not removed.
+Most colorectal cancers develop first as polyps, which are abnormal growths inside the colon or rectum that may later become cancerous if not removed.

 Colon cancer, when discovered early, is highly treatable.
 Even when diagnosed at a later stage, there are many options to help you knock out this disease.
 Treatment options include: